ahsunkim/fruity-cats/README.md

 It's built with React, React-Native, and Redux for the frontend.
 This is a solo dev project coded up by Ahsun Kim.

+Come checkout my presentation on this here: https://youtu.be/XKPQCgb17Zc

 ## Deployed copy

 It can be viewed through this Expo link: https://expo.io/@ahsunkim/fruitycats